Springtime! Upright Action Spring Servicing

 Why Some Old Uprights Feel Amazing

 Have you ever played a century-old upright and thought, “Wow, this touch is incredible”?
-Light, responsive, almost delicate—it’s like the piano is reading your mind.
-Then you sit down at a modern upright, maybe even a Yamaha, and something just feels... off.
+Light, responsive, almost delicate—it can feel like the piano is reading your mind.
+Then you sit down at a modern upright, maybe even a Yamaha, and something just feels… off.

 The Three Main Springs in Upright Pianos